 By public transport: From Fiumicino airport trains leave about every 15 minutes for destination Fara Sabina or Orte.
 Take this train as far as Tiburtina Station (a journey of about 40 minutes), from where you can take the bus as described below.
 For transport from Ciampino airport to central Rome there are several options.
 For further information see: www.adr.it.

-by bus from Rome: Frequent buses for Rieti leave from the Tiburtina Station in Rome.
-On week days they usually leave every 30 minutes, at 10 mins. and 40 mins. past the hour.
+by bus from Rome: Frequent buses for Rieti leave from the Tiburtina Station in Rome (except on Sundays when there are very few, although it is then possible to take the train to Fara Sabina and then a bus for Rieti: Bus+Treno).
+On week days they usually leave 25 minutes past the hour, occasionally 55 minutes as well.
 The journey between Rome and Osteria Nuova takes about 1 hour.
+The website www.cotralspa.it is useful for checking departure times, inserting "Roma Tiburtina" for partenza, "Salaria Vecchia (Poggio Moiano)" for arrivo, the date where it asks for data and the time for ora.
 Tickets must be bought (tariff N░ 6) in the station before boarding the bus.
 Get off after the sign for Osteria Nuova, just before the 53░ km sign and the flyover.
 Cross the road and walk in the direction of Frasso Sabino, following the directions as above.
 It takes about 20 minutes by foot.
 Please bear in mind that more than half of the distance is by a gravel road, and thus not very convenient for luggage on wheels.
-Unfortunately there is no taxi service at Osteria Nuova
+Unfortunately there is no taxi service at Osteria Nuova.

 Information for guests

 It is possible to visit Santacittarama during the day and there is also limited accommodation for those who wish to spend a period of time participating in the daily life of the monastery.
 Those interested in such an experience are requested to read the following information carefully.